 Housing and meals

 As a first-year student, you’ll live in either Meswick Hall, Morse Hall, Simmons Hall or South Hall.
 You’ll share with first-year roommates, usually in double or triple rooms.
 All of these residence halls have a living room, kitchen(s), laundry facilities, and shared bathrooms on each.
-See housing and meal costs.
+See housing and meal costs at Simmons.

 These dormitories are located on the residence campus, which very close to the main campus and has everything you need to live comfortably.
 First-year students sign up for a meal plan, which means you can choose from a wide variety of flexible and great-value dining options.
 Your meal plan gives you access to 5 dining locations across the residence and academic campuses.